 The Company has investments in certain corporate loans whereby the borrowers can request additional funds under the respective agreements.
-As of March 31, 2021 and December 31, 2020, the Company had unfunded commitments related to such investments in the amount of \$4.3 million and \$0.1 million, respectively.
+As of March 31, 2022 and December 31, 2021, the Company had an unfunded commitment related to such investments in the amount of \$4.2 million and \$5.4 million, respectively.

 The Company has extended a line of credit whereby the borrower can draw funds up to \$1.0 million.
-As of March 31, 2021, the Company had unfunded commitments related to such line of credit in the amount of \$0.9 million.
+As of both March 31, 2022 and December 31, 2021, the Company had unfunded commitments related to such line of credit in the amount of \$0.9 million.